CZ 75 TS Czechmate: Is It Worth The Price Tag?

 It’s good to have friends.
 Friends are the reason I get to review the CZ 75 TS Czechmate.
 Lord knows I can’t afford a $3,500 dollar pistol, but my IPSC Open class shooting friend certainly can, and he let me take the pistol for a spin.
+So, because of that fine opportunity, I decided to put together this CZ 75 Czechmate review.

 CZ 75 TS Czechmate Specs